You are here

 Junior Docents

-JUNIOR DOCENTS 2024
+JUNIOR DOCENTS 2025

 Join us on an adventure in science and stewardship for teens!

-WHO: Teens entering 7th through 12th grade in the 2024/25 school year and are ages 13-17 during the summer
+WHO: Teens entering 7th through 12th grade in the 2025/26 school year and are ages 13-17 during the summer.

-The program provides a comprehensive, hands-on, museum experience for middle- and high-school students.
-JD’s learn about the nature of museums as places of education and entertainment and the many museum career opportunities available.
+OUR GOAL: The program provides a comprehensive, hands-on, museum experience for middle- and high-school students.
+JDs learn about the nature of museums as places of education and entertainment and the many museum career opportunities available.
 A key feature of the program is the opportunity to work with adult mentors, scientists, and educators while learning about the importance of community engagement.
 Junior Docents discover that they are part of a large community of teens who are interested in science and education as they are introduced to a wide variety of science and museum-related career possibilities.
 Our goal is to have students gain a wider appreciation for science and its related fields.

 Since Junior Docents began in 1991, more than 1000 teens have participated in the program, representing over 40 schools and home school cooperatives in the area.

-· Are 13 - 17 years (at the start of training week) and entering 7th - 12th grades in fall, 2024
+• Are 13 - 17 years (at the start of training week) and entering 7th - 12th grades in fall, 2025.

-· Will commit to work 50 hours over the course of the summer program: June 7 – July 31.
+• Will commit to work 40 hours over the course of the summer program: June 9th – July 25th.
 This typically entails a minimum of two 4-hour shifts per week.
 Extra shifts and opportunities to participate in special events at the Museum will also be available.

-· Illustrate curiosity about science and technology.
+• Illustrate curiosity about science and technology.

-· Demonstrate a strong interest in learning and sharing science with each other and Museum visitors.
+• Demonstrate a strong interest in learning and sharing science with each other and Museum visitors.

 A picture containing person, childDescription automatically generated

-Dates for the 2024 Program:
+Dates for the 2025 Program:

-• Training Week: June 3 – June 6: All Junior Docents must attend.
+• Training Week: June 9 – June 13: All Junior Docents must attend.

 How Junior Docents are selected: The Junior Docent Program has a competitive selection process.
 Junior Docents are selected on the quality of their application and references; this is NOT a first come, first served selection process.

-New applicants to the program are required to submit a complete application and have an interview.
+New Applicants to the program are required to submit a complete application and have an interview.

-Returning Junior Docents: must apply, but your previous experience in the program will be considered in lieu of an interview.
+Returning Junior Docents must apply, but your previous experience in the program will be considered in lieu of an interview.

-Kelly White, Junior Docent Coordinator
+Sioux Rivera, Junior Docent Coordinator

-Kellyj.white@dca.nm.gov
+Email: sioux.rivera@dca.nm.gov

 PEER MENTORS-APPLICATIONS NOW BEING ACCEPTED!